About the IUD

 How Does an IUD Work?

-One type of progesterone IUD also can be used to help reduce blood flow for girls who have heavy, painful periods (dysmenorrhea).
+A progestin IUD also can be used to help reduce blood flow for girls who have heavy, painful periods (dysmenorrhea).

 Both types of IUDs are very effective at preventing pregnancy.
 Over the course of a year, fewer than 1 out of 100 typical couples using an IUD will have an accidental pregnancy.